 Is it true that olive oil lose its health benefits when it is used to saute?
 I read somewhere that it does.

-I have read this many times before and there have been people who have written to me about the topic.
+I have read this many times before and there have been numerous people who have written to me about the topic.
 They have, in fact, been quite adamant that heating olive oil is very bad and unhealthy.
 The claims range from the heat producing everything from carcinogens contained in the smoke created by heating, to conversion to trans-fats.

 "From these results, we can conclude that despite the heating conditions, VOO maintained most of its minor compounds and, therefore, most of its nutritional properties."